Frederick Llewellyn-Jones

 Frederick Llewellyn-Jones, MP (18 April 1866 – 11 January 1941) was a Welsh solicitor who became Coroner for the county of Flintshire and a Liberal, later Liberal National politician.

-Family and education
+Early life

 Frederick Llewellyn-Jones was born at Bethesda, Caernarfonshire.
 He received his education at Friars School, Bangor and Bala College.
 He then attended University College of Wales, Aberystwyth.
 He obtained BA degrees from the Universities of Wales and London and the law degree LLB from London.
-Later in life he received the Honorary degree of Doctor of Political Science from the University of Pécs in Hungary.
-In 1892 he married Elizabeth Roberts from Ruthin.
-They had three sons and two daughters.

 Career

 Llewellyn-Jones was admitted as a solicitor in 1891.
 Over the years he was a member of a number of domestic and international organisations connected to the law, including the International Law Association from 1912 to 1939, the Grotius Society of London from 1915 to 1939, the American Society of International Law, other English and foreign Peace and International Law Societies, the Society of Comparative Legislation and Société de Législation Comparée of Paris and the Medico-Legal Society of London, 1915–1938.

 He took a particular interest in National Insurance and health matters.
 He was chairman of Flintshire Insurance Committee, 1912–1940; the president (1937–38) of the Association of Welsh Insurance Committees and president of the Federation of English, Scottish, and Welsh Insurance Committees, 1924–1926, 1929–1931, and 1934–1937.
 He was appointed by the National Insurance Commissioners and Ministry of Health to be a member of successive advisory committees and of the Welsh Consultative Health Council.
 He also served as a member of the Central Council for Health Education, 1923–1940.
 For many years he served as HM Coroner for Flintshire.